-Exit Surveys give admins a chance to gather key feedback from employees who are exiting the company to identify and address aspects of work-life that lead to employee attrition.
+Exit Surveys allow admins to gather key feedback from employees who are exiting the company.
+Exit survey feedback helps identify aspects of work-life that lead to employee attrition.

 Before you start

 - Unlike Engagement or Pulse surveys, Exit surveys are identifiable so that the account admin can follow up with the employee if necessary.